Astronautdotgg/Multinode/README.md

 ## Supported masternode projects

 All PIVX based coins can be added to this reository.
-Currently supported is:
+Current supported and updated coins are:

-* BITCORN (CORN)
+* BitCORN (CORN)
-* LEMONAD (LAD)
+* LemonAd (LAD)
 * Carbon Zero (CZE)
 * Find Your Developer (FYD)
 ---

-## Donations
+# Donations

 This is licenced for free, but donations are very welcome.
 It will help me find motivation to update and improve it.
+This script will probably save you tons of money in the long run as you need few VPSs as well!

 Bitcoin:

     1HUpAVhahnnHxAFTWzXX4t8SNza5qES1aS

+Ethereum:

+    0x67b06be05a0e93fb58b44c561ae3e9440e6c4a47

+DOGE:

+    DDiwzGsPeqQTTuSQX5wyijiEPaFDZvJ9hG

 ## Recommended VPS provider